ERS-HCL/rest-yaml-test/README.md

 # How to write test cases?
 Quickest way to start is to read "src/test/resources/test-1.yaml" test file.

-A test case is a REST API call with HTTP request data to be sent and HTTP response data to be verified by the framework.
-Multiple test cases can be assigned into a testGroup.
-A testGroup is a collection of test cases to be executed in a sequence.
+A test case is a REST API call with HTTP request data to be sent to a server and HTTP response data to be verified by the framework.
+A test group is a collection of test cases to be executed in a defined sequence.

 Basic structure of simple test case is follows:
 ```